 People generally think of alimony as something that's awarded when a divorce is finalized.
 That's how it often happens, but frequently a judge will order one spouse to pay "temporary alimony" while the divorce is pending.
 That way, the supported spouse won't fall into a deep financial hole waiting for the divorce to be finalized.

-Get more detailed information how the amount of alimony is determined, see Understanding and Calculating Alimony in Connecticut.
+For more detailed information how the amount of alimony is determined, see Understanding and Calculating Alimony in Connecticut.

-There is an exception to this rule, and it applies only to post-decree (meaning, after the divorce is finalized) hearings.
-If the spouses want to modify (increase, decrease, shorten, or lengthen) an alimony order, they will not be able to introduce evidence about adultery or any other kind of misconduct.
+Connecticut judges will consider adultery only when making their initial alimony decisions.
+If the spouses want to modify (increase, decrease, shorten, or lengthen) an alimony order after the divorce is finalized, they will not be able to introduce evidence about adultery or any other kind of misconduct.

+A qualified family law attorney can answer any questions you might have about adultery and alimony.
 For self-help purposes, you can look at the Connecticut Judicial Branch's Self Help Section and Connecticut's official court forms.
 You can also browse the CTLawHelp.org site for resources and assistance from a network of nonprofit legal service providers dedicated to helping low-income Connecticut residents with legal problems.